20th junio 2024

 What’s included in the submission?

-• Equality Now asked the Parliament not to include discriminatory provisions relating to industries, jobs, professions, and positions in which women’s labor is prohibited in the new Labour Code of Kyrgyzstan.
+• Equality Now asked the Parliament not to include discriminatory provisions relating to industries, jobs, professions, and positions in which women’s labour is prohibited in the new Labour Code of Kyrgyzstan.

 • Equality Now also submitted an expert opinion to Parliament, which was previously sent to the Constitutional Court of Kyrgyzstan in connection with the case on the constitutionality of Articles 218 and 303 of the Labor Code of the Kyrgyz Republic, as well as the Government Resolution ‘On the List of Industries, Jobs, Professions, and Positions with Harmful and/or Hazardous Working Conditions Where Women’s Labor is Prohibited,’ dated March 24, 2000, No. 158.